mohammadi-com/GetRemoteJobOffers/README.md

 For Data Structures and Algorithms, I recommend practicing with [LeetCode](https://leetcode.com/).
 If you're looking for a solid book to build your foundation, I highly suggest [Data Structures and Basics of Algorithms by Dr. Ghodsi](https://fatemi.ir/book/%D8%AF%D8%A7%D8%AF%D9%87%E2%80%8C%D8%B3%D8%A7%D8%AE%D8%AA%D8%A7%D8%B1%D9%87%D8%A7-%D9%88-%D9%85%D8%A8%D8%A7%D9%86%DB%8C-%D8%A7%D9%84%DA%AF%D9%88%D8%B1%DB%8C%D8%AA%D9%85%E2%80%8C%D9%87%D8%A7/) for Persians.

-For System Design, I don’t have a specific resource to recommend, but you can find numerous online courses and materials that cover the basics.
+For System Design, I recommend checking out [The System Design Primer](https://github.com/donnemartin/system-design-primer) by Donne Martin, a Tech Lead at Meta.
+This resource covers all the key aspects of system design with plenty of examples.
+Plus, it's available in multiple languages.
+A great tip is to contribute to this repo.
+It’s a great way to enhance your GitHub profile, get involved with the open-source community, and learn more about projects.

 ### Cultural Fit Interview